An implicit large-eddy simulation perspective on the flow over periodic hills: Periodic hills case

 \section{Periodic hills case}

 As the flow passes over the hill, it is subjected to the effects of both the curvature of the hill and the pressure gradient.
 The adverse pressure gradient on the leeward side of the hill and resulting deceleration of the flow causes the boundary layer to separate from the curved hill surface.
 The flow then recirculates on the leeward side of the hill and reattaches in the base of the channel before the next hill.
 There is a short distance remaining before the subsequent hill which allows the boundary layer to recover.
 The flow then accelerates up and over the second hill, and the flow pattern repeats in a periodic manner.
+Fig.~\ref{fig:flow_image} depicts an instantaneous snapshot of the flow over periodic hills.